-While UMA encourages students to work with us to resolve any issues, you may also file complaints with the relevant state agency.
-For state specific information, please visit the state listing located at ultimatemedical.edu/agencycontactinformationonline.pdf
+While UMA encourages students to work with us to resolve any issues, you may also file complaints with the relevant state agency or the Accrediting Council for Independent Colleges and Schools (ACICS).
+For state specific information, please visit the state listing located at ulimatemedical.edu/agencycontactinformationonline.pdf.